nandandkl/weather-app/README.md

 A modern, responsive weather dashboard that provides real-time weather updates, 6-day forecasts, and highlights for various cities.
 The app uses the OpenWeatherMap API and features interactive UI elements powered by JavaScript and Lucide icons.

+## 🌐 Demo

+Explore the web app by visiting [Weather App](https://nandandklweatherapp.netlify.app/) in your browser.

 ## ✨ Features

 1. **Dashboard:** Current city, temp, weather, sunrise & sunset